 Certificate of Deposit

 A certificate of deposit (CD) is an account that requires you to hold money in it for a certain amount of time.
 CDs come with term limits that range from a few months to five or more years.
 During that time, your money earns a much higher interest rate than a regular savings account.
 CD interest rates remain locked until the end of their term.
-That’s great for security, but it also prevents your money from benefitting from an overall rise in interest rates.
+That’s great for security, but it also prevents your money from benefiting from an overall rise in interest rates.
 Additionally, you cannot withdraw from a CD before the end of the term without paying a hefty penalty.

 Difference Between a Savings Account and a Checking Account